Normandy Victory Museum

 Hedgerows hell Museum

+The Normandy Victory Museum welcomes you in the heart of the Cotentin marshes, in Carentan in Normandy.
 In twenty scenes, in the middle of an exhibition of more than 10 000 authentic collectibles, our museum invites you on a moving journey alongside those who have lived and who have made history.
 Whether soldiers or civilians, national heroes or everyday heroes, we pay tribute to them.

 Focus on an event marking the history of the Second World War, the battle of the hedges or Hedgerows Hell.

 We are in low season, the museum is open every week-end from 10 a.m. to 5.30 p.m. (ticket office closes at 4.30 p.m.)

 WARNING !
 Due to the confinement, the museum is closed to the public from October 30 to November 30 included.
 Reopening scheduled for December 5, except in the event of new government measures

 Reasons for a visit

 The hedgerows hell, a major fact of the Liberation

 Located on the A10 Airfield, a former American Airfield

 The Normandy Victory Museum inaugurates this year a new permanent exhibition within its collections.
 The Hedgerows hell is at the heart of the museum journey and constitutes the very identity of the structure.
 With the aim of enriching the site even more, the museum team and collectors have decided to include new themes.
 Among them, the role of women during the Second World War will occupy a prominent place at the end of the visit.
 Already partially implemented, the part devoted to the role of women has been reviewed and corrected in order to address its subject more comprehensively.